Nick

 with schools there.

-addition to collecting resources from local schools we work
+In addition to collecting resources from local

 closely with them to educate their pupils about global citizenship.